 What Other Actions Will Show Up on Your Credit Reports

 The state of your credit cards and loans are just some of the things that will appear on your credit report.
-There are a few other things and actions that will be there and are important to pay attention to:
+But in addition, pay attention to these actions:

 Correcting Credit Reporting Errors and Inconsistencies